hoffmangroup/segway/doc/segway.rst

 specifies the original label in the BED file, which is always produced as an integer by Segway.
 The ``new`` column allows the specification of a short alphanumeric mnemonic for the label.
-The ``description`` column is unused by ``segway-label``, but you can use it to add helpful annotations for humans examining the list of  labels, or to save label mnemonics you used previously.
+The ``description`` column is unused by :program:`segway-layer`, but you can use it to add helpful annotations for humans examining the list of labels, or to save label mnemonics you used previously.
 The row order of the mnemonic file matters, as the layers will be laid down in a similar order.
 Mnemonics sharing the same alphabetical prefix (for example, ``A0`` and ``A1``) or characters before a period (for example, ``0.0`` and ``0.1``) will be rendered with the same color.

-``segtools-gmtk-parameters`` in the Segtools package can automatically identify an initial hierarchical labeling of segmentation parameters.
+:program:`segtools-gmtk-parameters` in the Segtools package can automatically identify an initial hierarchical labeling of segmentation parameters.
 This can be very useful as a first approximation of assigning meaning to segment labels.